 A long time ago a person who perhaps lacked imagination said “You can’t make a silk purse out of a sow’s ear” believing that to be a self-evident truth.
 Its true that you can’t make a silk purse out of a sow’s ear, but you can make a really good leather one, and it will be better than a silk purse and last much longer.

 The Zastava M70 is quite like that.
 It is already a great and affordable rifle, but it has the potential for tweaking and customizing into something quite superb.
 With mine I’ve already changed the sling swivels to quick detachable studs, and will change the open sights, re-model and re-finish the walnut stock, and install a decent riflescope in Talley double-lever mounts.
-No doubt it will spend some time at the gunsmiths having the action worked over and polished also although the action is already pretty smooth.

 This is a rifle that will make a great lifetime hunting companion, it may even turn out to become a family heirloom that “they’ll fight over when you’re gone”.
 It certainly has the build quality to last for decades and give joy to many over many years.
 In fact Zastava will build you a custom rifle that will without doubt be of family heirloom quality.